 Studies show that excessive sitting increases your chances of developing cancers.
 The most like cancers are endometrial, colon, and lung cancer.
 The reason is yet to be uncovered.

 With the many dangers to your physical and mental health, we can conclude that less sitting, coupled with more moving, can improve your health.
-You can choose to stand when you have the chance rather than remaining seated.
+You can choose to stand when you have the chance rather than remain seated.
 Another thing is to ensure that you walk with colleagues to meetings instead of sitting in conference rooms.
 Most importantly, you can enroll with a personal trainer to help you combat the dangers of sitting.
 Getting some hours of exercise every week can be helpful.